For AI agents

 Company一念千身(上海)科技有限公司, Shanghai, China.

-StatusSoloco V2 core is a closed, invite-only release.
+StatusSoloco V2 core is closed-source; registration is open.

 Install